KankakeeCommunityCollege/newsroom-commit-history/_posts/2018-11-21-med-lab-tech-grads-earn-credentials.md

 For more information on a career in medical laboratory technology, contact Forneris at 815-802-8835 or email [gforneris@kcc.edu](mailto:gforneris@kcc.edu).

-&nbsp;

-**In the photo:&nbsp;**Hope Spear, a medical laboratory technology student at KCC, was part of a a multi-discipline health careers simulation in October.
+**In the photo:** Hope Spear, a medical laboratory technology student at KCC, was part of a a multi-discipline health careers simulation in October.
 The “patient” is Nate Karch, KCC assistant nursing professor.